 Unfortunately, sometimes you miss one important moment that would have prevented an accident (me looking up ahead to the left instead of focusing on my right, for example), but at some point, it does no good to mull over the details.
 The best approach is to pick yourself up, get back on the pony, and remember to pay as much attention as possible to what’s going on around you and respect your fellow commuters (of all modes).

-And as a little postscript, here’s a little image series on how to properly dispose of a broken helmet.
+a little postscript, here’s a little image series on how to properly dispose of a broken helmet.